tamizhvendan/tamizhvendan.github.com/source/_posts/2015-05-09-grouping-data-into-buckets-using-fsharp.markdown

 ## Summary

-Though the problem that we have seen is so trivial, some of the cool features in fsharp make it very pleasant to solve the problem.
-The code snippet is available in [fssnipnet](http://fssnip.net/qZ).
+Though the problem that we have seen is so trivial, the great features in fsharp make it very pleasant to write expressive code to solve it.
+The complete code snippet is available in [fssnipnet](http://fssnip.net/qZ).